Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Experiments

 \subsubsection{Simple Maze Navigation}

-Table \ref{tab:exp1} (left) summarizes the results for the simple maze tasks.
-All HRL models successfully learned the training task (see Figure \ref{wrap-fig:exp1_fwd}).
-The models' generalization abilities are evaluated in the unseen Maze Backward and Maze Flipped tasks.
-While HIRO, HIRO-LR and HAC manage to solve the training environment with success rates between 91\% and 82\%, they suffer from overfitting to the training task, indicated by the 0\% success rates in the unseen test scenarios.
+Table \ref{tab:exp1} (left) summarizes the results for the simple maze tasks shown in Fig. \ref{fig:navigation_envs}a.
+All HRL models successfully learned the training task (Forward).
+The models' generalization abilities are evaluated in the unseen Maze Backward, Flipped and Rotated tasks.
+While HIRO, HIRO-LR and HAC manage to solve the training environment with success rates between 91\% and 82\%, they overfit to the training task, indicated by the 0\% success rates in the unseen test cases.
 HIRO-LR, which uses the top-down view implicitly to learn a goal space representation, also fails.
-For the navigation baseline RRT+LL, the success rate stays between 22\% and 29\% for all tasks.
-Although the planner can generalize to different tasks, it cannot learn to cooperate with the low-level control as in our hierarchy.
-Contrarily, our method is able to achieve 93\% and 85\% success rates in the generalization tasks \emph{without} retraining.
-We argue that this is mainly due to the strict separation of concerns, which allows the integration of task-relevant priors, in combination with HiDe's efficient planner.
+For the RRT+LL baseline, the success rate stays between 22\% and 29\% for all tasks, with failures arising mostly due to the agent falling over.
+The success rate slightly improves in RRT-S+LL due to the added safety margin.
+Adding more noise to the starting states helps to further increase the performance (RRT-S+LL*).
+However, although the planner can generalize to different tasks, it cannot learn to cooperate with the low-level control as in our hierarchy.
+Our method is able to achieve 93\% and 85\% success rates in the generalization tasks \emph{without} retraining.
+We argue that this is mainly due to the strict separation of concerns, which allows the integration of task-relevant priors, in combination with HiDe's efficient planner and the emerging curriuculum for the control policy.